How To Choose Your Diamond

 We often think of a diamond’s cut as a shape (round, cushion, oval, pear), but what diamond cut actually refers to is how well a diamond’s facets interact with light.
 Cut is the most important aspect as it ultimately determines the sparkle of the diamond.
 A great cut can make your diamond appear brighter than a bigger poor-cut stone.

 Cut is graded on a scale from Excellent to Poor and incorporates the diamond’s proportions, culet size, girdle thickness, brightness, polish, and symmetry.
+At Kolmio we highly recommend going for an Excellent or Very Good Cut diamond where you can.
+This will ensure that your diamond has maximum sparkle and life.

 The Colour